joel5959/odin-recipes/README.md

 # Recipes Website

-This website will provide recipes for the chefs of the world while I'm learning how to build a basic website using HTML.
+This website will provide recipes for the chefs of the world while I'm learning how to build a basic website using basic HTML.